AliFarhatt/AAM/README.md

-# 🛠️ Tech Collab – Full Stack Project Setup Guide
+# 🛠️ AAM – Project Setup Guide

 This guide will help you run everything **locally** on your computer